alhajee/ckan/doc/contributing/string-i18n.rst

 .. note::

-    CKAN's JavaScript code automatically downloads the appropriate translations at request time from the CKAN server.
-Since CKAN 2.7 the corresponding translation files are regenerated automatically if necessary when CKAN starts.
+    FMLD's JavaScript code automatically downloads the appropriate translations at request time from the FMLD server.
+Since FMLD 2.7 the corresponding translation files are regenerated automatically if necessary when FMLD starts.

     You can also regenerate the translation files manually using